Mentoring-Bordeaux/platform-engineering/api/README.md

 # Set your GitHub organization name
 dotnet user-secrets set "OrganizationName" "your_organization_name"
 ```

+GitHub token requires the following Repository Permissions:
+- Read access to metadata
+- Read and Write access to administration

 **Note:** User secrets are stored in your user profile directory and are NOT committed to source control.
 The secrets are stored at:
 - Windows: `%APPDATA%\Microsoft\UserSecrets\<user_secrets_id>\secrets.json`